jadjoubran/javascript-blog/src/posts/how-to-code-in-javascript.md

 ---
-date: 2020-02-20
+date: 2020-02-20T00:00:00.000Z
 title: How to code in JavaScript
 tags:
   - introduction
   - beginner
+metaDesc: >-
-metaDesc: How to code in JavaScript - A tutorial that covers the basics of JavaScript so you can get started.
+  How to code in JavaScript - A tutorial that covers the basics of JavaScript so you can get started.
 Ideal for developers with some programming experience.
-socialImage: "/images/how-to-code-in-javascript.jpg"
+socialImage: /images/how-to-code-in-javascript.jpg
+_template: post
 ---

 **JavaScript** is a programming language used to make websites dynamic & interactive.